luuuc/remote-excellence-book/_chapters/02-the-foundation.md

 Transparency is the bedrock upon which trust is built in remote environments.
 When team members can't see each other working, they need other ways to establish confidence.

-## Implementation approaches
+Implementation approaches:

-### 1. Decision Transparency
+## Decision Transparency
+Help your team understand not just what was decided, but why it matters.

-- Document rationales behind decisions, not just outcomes
+1. Document rationales behind decisions, not just outcomes
-- Make decision-making processes explicit and accessible
+2. Make decision-making processes explicit and accessible
-- Share both successes and failures openly
+3. Share both successes and failures openly
-- Create systems for revisiting and learning from past decisions
+4. Create systems for revisiting and learning from past decisions

-### 2. Status Transparency
+## Status Transparency
+Create visibility into real progress without creating surveillance.

-- Implement clear systems for tracking progress
+1. Implement clear systems for tracking progress
-- Visualize work status in ways accessible to everyone
+2. Visualize work status in ways accessible to everyone
-- Normalize honest reporting of both progress and blockers
+3. Normalize honest reporting of both progress and blockers
-- Celebrate transparency around challenges, not just wins
+4. Celebrate transparency around challenges, not just wins

-### 3. Knowledge Transparency
+## Knowledge Transparency
+Make institutional knowledge accessible to everyone, not just those who were there.

-- Create accessible repositories for institutional knowledge
+1. Create accessible repositories for institutional knowledge
-- Document tribal knowledge systematically
+2. Document tribal knowledge systematically
-- Remove hidden prerequisites for effective work
+3. Remove hidden prerequisites for effective work
-- Build culture of knowledge sharing over knowledge hoarding
+4. Build culture of knowledge sharing over knowledge hoarding

 {% include callout/example.html content="In your distributed engineering team, you might create a weekly 'decision log' where major technical and product decisions are documented with their context, alternatives considered, and expected outcomes.
 This creates visibility into the thinking process, not just the decisions themselves, and helps team members understand and align with the direction rather than just receiving orders from above." %}